yannickmahe/yannickmahe.github.io/_drafts/learning-to-code-on-a-low-end-graphical-calculator.markdown

 {% endhighlight %}

 [Edsger W. Dijkstra](http://en.wikipedia.org/wiki/Edsger_W._Dijkstra) famously said that those that start to learn programming with Basic become brain damaged.
-I'm glad to report, there seems to be few lasting repercussions on my programming style.
+With the hindsight, I can see what he means.
+Good coding practices were few and far between in the TI-BASIC world.
+I'm glad to report, though, there seems to be few lasting repercussions on my programming style.
 At least, I don't think it is, you'd have to ask the people who maintain my code.

 What I mainly programmed was games.
 I started with some glorified rock-paper-scissors, and went on to more advanced territory.
 The one I liked the most was Minesweeper.
 Programming has always seemed more fun to me than actually playing the games I developed, but Minesweeper was one the few games I wrote that I actually used more than a few times.